Vungle/Unity-Plugin/README.md

 ### Requirements
 * The Vungle Unity Plugin supports both Unity 5 and Unity 4.
-* Windows 10 support is currently available only for Unity 5.2.x
+* Windows 10 supports for Unity 5.2 and higher.

 ### Running the Vungle sample app
 To run our sample app, download our Unity Sample app.
 Create a new project in Unity.
 With Unity open and your project presented, double-click the downloaded VunglePlugin.unitypackage file to add the Vungle Unity Plugin to your application.